4.9

 Mid-October to Mid-March5 pm

 There is one ferry departing from Ellis Island every 20-35 minutes.
-The last ferry departs from the mainland on both sides of Ellis Island.
+The last ferry departs from Ellis Island at 5.15 pm.

-ticket allows you to explore the grounds and take in the beauty of Lady Liberty.
+The Grounds Only ticket of Liberty Island allows you to explore the grounds and take in the beauty of Lady Liberty without entering the monument.

 FAQ